kaurharmanjot857-code/Induction/README.md

 Day 5 provided us with a meaningful start to our academic life in college.
 The sessions were not only educational but also deeply motivational.
 We left the classrooms with a sense of purpose, understanding that college is not just about passing exams—it's about building a skillset and mindset for life.

+# College Induction Program – Day 6 Report

+**Date:** 6th August 2025
+**Venue:** TCC Seminar Hall, Campus Grounds, College Auditorium
+**Time:** 9:30 AM – 4:00 PM

+---

+## Student ID Card Making
+** Time:** 9:30 AM – 11:30 AM
+** Venue:** TCC Seminar Hall

+The day commenced with the process of Student ID card making.
+All newly admitted students gathered in the TCC Seminar Hall where the administrative team guided them through the ID generation and verification process.
+This was a crucial step to formally initiate students into the academic environment.

+---

+##  Break
+** Time:** 11:30 AM – 12:30 PM

+A short break allowed students to relax and prepare for the next part of the program.

+---

+##  Campus Exploration
+** Time:** 12:30 PM – 1:25 PM (approx.)

+Students explored various parts of the GNDEC campus to familiarize themselves with key locations such as departments, labs, canteens, and libraries.
+This exploration provided a helpful orientation for their upcoming college life.

+---

+##  Guest Lecture 1 – Gurcharan Singh Grewal
+** Time:** 1:25 PM – 2:15 PM
+** Venue:** College Auditorium

+The first session in the auditorium began with a motivating talk by **Gurcharan Singh Grewal** from **SGPC**, who is also an alumnus of GNDEC (Batch of 1983).
+Key highlights of his talk include:

+- History of GNDEC: Founded under the blessings of Guru Nanak Dev Ji and rooted in Nankana Sahib, Pakistan.
+- Personal Journey: From being a student, to witnessing Operation Blue Star, imprisonment, and ultimately becoming a trustee of the college.
+- Motivation: He encouraged students to focus on their academics and use this opportunity to build a better future.

+---

+## 🎓 Guest Lecture 2 – Lakhvir Singh (CML)
+** Time:** 2:15 PM – 3:50 PM
+** Venue:** College Auditorium

+**Lakhvir Singh** from the **Centre for MOOCs & Learning (CML)** delivered a comprehensive session on **NPTEL Courses via SWAYAM Platform**.
+Highlights include:

+- **Types of Courses:** Advanced, Intermediate, and Beginner
+- **Course Durations:**
+  - 4 Weeks
+  - 8 Weeks
+  - 12 Weeks
+- **Registration Process:** Explained how to register and navigate the SWAYAM portal.
+- **Benefits:**
+  - Exams facilitated by college, with transportation support.
+  - ₹1000 credited to students who pass the exam.
+  - Certificate from IITs upon successful completion.
+  - Recognition titles like **"NPTEL Believer"** and **"NPTEL Champion"** based on performance.
+  - Valuable addition to a student’s resume.

+He also introduced the **CML Society**, which focuses on technical skills, AICTE-funded projects, and encouraged students to join for hands-on learning opportunities.
+A registration form for the society was filled by interested students.

+---

+##  Closing Session – Arvind Dhingra
+** Time:** ~3:50 PM – 4:00 PM

+The day concluded with an energetic and interactive session by **Mr. Arvind Dhingra**.
+Though brief, his engaging clapping activity brought a cheerful and enthusiastic end to the day's events.

+---

+## Summary

+Day 6 of the induction program was packed with administrative tasks, campus orientation, and insightful sessions by inspiring guests.
+The students gained knowledge about college values, online learning opportunities, and technical societies, leaving them motivated and excited for the journey ahead.

 ---